16 Money-Making Mobile Business Ideas

 You have probably seen food trucks for just about every type of food, but the most successful trucks have a specific food niche they cater to.
 Perhaps it is a type of food (sandwiches, pretzels, or breakfast) or perhaps it's the ethnicity of the food (Mexican, Italian, or Chinese) or it could even be specialty food (vegetarian, desserts, or organic) might be attractive options depending on your area.

 A party bus simply transports partygoers from one location to another.
 It could be taking guests at a wedding from the ceremony to the reception, bringing birthday party guests to a special game or concert, trekking high schoolers around after their prom, or even ensuring designated drivers for bachelor and bachelorette parties.

 If you have experience in a certain subject area and love teaching others, a mobile business as a private tutor may be for you.
 Not only is this a mobile business idea, but this also makes a great part-time business because you can control how much you work and when you are available.
-If you are tutoring children, after-school hours and evenings are most popular, making it a perfect part-time fit.
+If you are tutoring children, after-school hours and evenings are more popular, making it a perfect part-time fit.

 A mobile auto detailing business allows you to bring the equipment right to your customers' cars, washing and cleaning their vehicles while they are at work, watching their son's football game, or doing something else that requires their attention.
 This is a huge time-saver for busy people, often making it an easy sell.